(originally published on the Coilhouse blog, September 22, 2010)

 Over at Haute Macabre today you will find a media extravaganza!
 Take a peek at Stacked to grow your autumn reading list and afterward, head on over to Aural Fixation to learn more about our current earworms and sonic obsessions!

-Katy graciously indulged my questions about this curious compendium in our illuminating Q&A, (and I like to think that Taisia was there in spirit, too.)
-Thanks to them both, for conjuring these connections, channeling these women, creating this wonderfully special, utterly splendid book.
+I had the good fortune to chat with Katy, who Katy graciously indulged my questions about this curious compendium in our illuminating Q&A, (and I like to think that Taisia was there in spirit, too.)
+Thanks to them both for conjuring these connections, channeling these women, and creating this wonderfully special, utterly splendid book.

 So as you may know (because I complain a lot) I have tried many, many subscription boxes over the past few years.
 And canceled all of them.
 None of them have measured up to the consistent excellence that is The Nocturnal Readers Box, a monthly subscription service for fans of Horror, Sci-Fi, Fantasy Books and Psychological Thrillers.
 Today at Haute Macabre you can my recent interview with founders Vincent and Jessica Guerrero, as well as a chance to win their sold out October box!